GabrielAlmd/Sprinp-Boot_React/README.md

 # SringBoot Ecommerce Challenge

-This project was created as a request for a challenge in the process of applying to a company, this being [The loop Co.](https://www.theloop.pt/)
+This project was created as on demand, being this a challenge for the application process to a company, being this one [The loop Co.](https://www.theloop.pt/)

-The chanlange consisted in creating a given database table with a prices (pvp)
+The challenge was to create a database table with prices (PVP)

 ## Stack